Tips on how to make your home pay for itself!

 Disclosure – I don’t own this house was not paid to promote it.
-There is a paid link for Ascent which was placed long after this post was written.
-My parents own the house and it is on the market.
+My parents owned the house when I rented it.
 To me, it is the perfect example of a house with multiple income options for investing long term.
 I asked dad if I could write about it in this context.
 The images are from Nook Real Estate.

-The reason my parents sold it is they have had the home for years, it was the family home at one point and they wanted to let it go and move on with the next stage in their life.
+The reason my parents sold it is they had the home for years, it was the family home at one point and they wanted to let it go and move on with the next stage in their lives.